 Like I was part of something that had gotten off course.

-That year, social media usage had topped two hours a day.
+That year, social media usage was averaging two hours a day.
 Half of young adults in the U.S. were online almost constantly.
 Cyberbullying was up.
 The suicide rate for high school girls had increased by 65% since 2010.
 The very platforms that once promised connection were now fueling comparison, anxiety, and division.

 I changed the subject.
 But I didn’t forget the feeling.

-That was the moment I knew I needed to write a new chapter.
+That was the moment I knew it was time to write a new chapter.

 Our Farm Tour

-Back in 2016, I’d launched a pilot program helping C-suite leaders find their voice online.
+Back in 2016, I’d launched a pilot program at Qualcomm helping our C-suite leaders find their voice online.
 It wasn’t about PR polish or performative posting.
 It was about showing up with humanity.
 I loved that work—being a trusted advisor, helping leaders share their story, and putting some good back into a digital space that desperately needed it.
+I also watched the brands of our executives deliver triple the engagement online and earn praise from customers and employees alike.
+A seed had been planted.

 Because a digital brand isn’t optional anymore.
 In fact, showing up as yourself is your greatest differentiator.